confluentinc/confluent-kafka-dotnet/README.md

 dotnet add package -v 1.0-experimental-12 Confluent.Kafka
 ```

-We recommend using the latest 1.0 beta version of Confluent.Kafka for new projects in preference to the most recent stable release (0.11.5).
+We recommend using the latest 1.0-beta version of Confluent.Kafka for new projects in preference to the most recent stable release (0.11.5).
 The 1.0 API provides more features, is considerably improved and is more performant than 0.11.x releases.
-However, be warned that we may still make breaking API changes prior to the final 1.0 release.
+However, be warned that we may still
+make breaking API changes prior to the final 1.0 release.

+### Branch builds

 Nuget packages corresponding to all commits to release branches are available from the following nuget package source (Note: this is not a web URL - you
 should specify it in the nuget package manger):